 Kris graduated with a Bachelors Degree in Speech Communication and minor in Political Science from the University of Central Missouri where he was honored as the 2006 Speech Communication Scholar of the Year.
 He went on to do his graduate work in an ecumenical setting at Eden Theological Seminary in St. Louis.
 Eden is a seminary of the United Church of Christ, a sister denomination with which the PC(USA) is in full communion.
 Kris received his Master of Divinity in May of 2010 where he was awarded for outstanding scholarship and academic achievement.
 While doing full-time graduate work, Kris also served full-time on the staff at First United Presbyterian Church of Belleville, IL as the Director of Youth Ministries.
 First United is a church in an area known as the St. Louis Metro East.

-Kris and Abby have one son named, Alexander, and one mischievous dog named, Cooper.
-They look forward to joining the life of the Presbyterian Church of Deep Run, are encouraged by the ministry the church is already engaged in, and are excited about opportunities to reach out to other young families.
+Kris is lucky to be the husband of Abby, and the “daddy” of Alexander and Karrick.
+They are proud to be a part of the life of the Presbyterian Church of Deep Run, and are passionate about opportunities to reach out to other young families.